weixuanzhang/tachometer/README.md

 This could get a update rate of 4 Hz.

 To operate the tachometer, turn on the tachometer, connect it to the laptop using the usb cable.
 Long press the R/C to enter setup mode.
 Set usb mode to 1.
-Aslo ensure that the tachometer is at RPM mode.
+Also ensure that the tachometer is at RPM mode.